 Store-And-Forward for Simplicity

 For mild or non-acute issues, store-and-forward telemedicine enables patients and providers to share images back and forth for review by the provider when appropriate.
 Patients can share an image of their abrasion or skin illness, and the provider can make an assessment upon review.
-This can considerably reduce time for diagnosis and treatment.
+This can considerably reduce the time for diagnosis and treatment.
 Consults are frequently provided via teledermatology where images are provided and reviewed at a later time.

 Consult Without Leaving the Office

 Dermatologists can consult almost instantly when requested by a referring provider.
 Patients can be evaluated using the best telemedicine software while still in the primary care office or while hospitalized.
 Dermatology telemedicine services make treatment by specialists more accessible to patients in rural areas, and patients without transportation or in underserved areas benefit considerably.

-By replacing after-hours phone calls with on-call telemedicine appointments, providers can create billable encounters from phone calls that are not considerable reimbursable.
+By replacing after-hours phone calls with on-call telemedicine appointments, providers can create billable encounters from phone calls that are not considered reimbursable.

 Make Follow-Ups a Breeze